openstack/openstack-manuals/doc/doc-contrib-guide/source/release/taskdetail.rst

 This section provides detailed instructions for each release task.

-Installation Tutorial testing
+Installation Guide testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The process for Installation Tutorial testing begins about six weeks before
+The process for Installation Guide testing begins about six weeks before
 release day.
 First of all, create a new testing page on the wiki, based on
 `the previous one
 <https://wiki.openstack.org/wiki/Documentation/NewtonDocTesting>`_.